jermylucas/wasatchmaids-11ty/IMPLEMENTATION_SUMMARY.md

 Your Netlify CMS has been configured to support multiple users with role-based access control.
 This implementation uses the "Separate Collections per User" approach, which provides a simple and secure way for users to access only their own documents and scorecards.

+## ⚠️ Important: Collection Visibility Fix

+**Issue**: Users were initially able to see all collections regardless of their role.

+**Solution**: A custom CMS configuration loader ([`src/admin/cms-config.js`](src/admin/cms-config.js:1)) has been implemented that dynamically filters collections based on the logged-in user's role.

+**Status**: ✅ Fixed - Users will now only see collections they have access to.

+See [`docs/collection-visibility-fix.md`](docs/collection-visibility-fix.md:1) for detailed information about the fix and troubleshooting.

 ---

 ## What Was Implemented